-- 11. The careful glance of the both articles suggest that equivalence of the inhabitant of the state equally protected in addition to mandatory essential education to all children till the age of sixteen years free of costs.
-At this juncture question may be asked to the petitioner as well as raises in mind that whether the "State" has capable to ensure free compulsory education to all the children in country?
-Statics of literacy ration shows that yet there is big gape to fill the same. - 12.
-Unequivocally the provision of the job and participation of the citizen of the Pakistan indiscriminately without race, religion, caste, sex, residence or place of birth under Article 27 protected, but the same its sine qua non to right of education under Article 25-A of the Constitution as it placed first in sequences of the fundamental rights. - 13.
-Apart from above and taking pause at this stage in discussion of the fundamental rights protected in the constitution of the Pakistan, it may be observed here that the word "Quota" or the system based on the same is neither out dated, rejected or discouraged internationally and prevailing in the advanced countries as well, including the neighbouring countries in the line of Article 18 United Nations Declarations of the rights of indigenous People 2007 which secure the rights of the persons as follows.
+- 13. The careful glance of the both articles suggest that equivalence of the inhabitant of the state has equally protected in addition to the mandatory essential education to all children till the age of sixteen years free of costs.
+At this juncture question may be asked to the petitioner as well as raises in the mind that whether the "State" has been capable to ensure free compulsory education to all the children in country?
+However, the Statics of literacy ratio2 shows that a big gape is yet to be filled3. - 14.
+Be that as it may, unequivocally, the provision of the job and participation of the citizen of the Pakistan indiscriminately without race, religion, caste, sex, residence or place of birth under Article 27 protected, but the same its sine qua non to right of education under Article 25-A of the Constitution, as it placed first in sequences of the fundamental rights. - 15.
+Apart from above and taking pause at this stage in discussion of the fundamental rights protected in the constitution of the Pakistan, it may be observed here, that the word "Quota" or the system based on the same is neither out dated, rejected or discouraged internationally rather prevailing in the advanced countries as well, including the neighbouring countries in the line of Article 18 of the UN Declarations of the rights of indigenous People 20074 which secure the rights of the native persons as follows.